 Our Knowledgeable Criminal Defense Attorney Can Help You Navigate This Harrowing Experience

-If you've been charged with domestic assault and battery, you need a criminal defense attorney who knows the relevant laws inside and out.
+If you've been charged with domestic assault and battery, you need an experienced domestic violence lawyer who knows the relevant laws inside and out.
 The Berlin Law Firm can help you understand your rights and avoid mistakes that could harm your case.
 Do you have questions about how to handle domestic abuse charges?
-Contact the Berlin Law Firm today to schedule an appointment for a private case consultation.
+Contact Berlin Law Firm online today or call 918-384-0850 to schedule an appointment for a private consultation to discuss the details of your case.